 Equity Financing entails a method of raising capital through the sale of company ownership.
 Equity financing can be pivotal during the early stages of a project to attract capital in the absence of revenues, cashflow or hard assets to act as collateral required for debt financing.
 In the pursuit of establishing the equity financing agreement, the common practice is to institute a Joint Venture enterprise between both investor and investee.

-An Indonesia investment state-owned enterprise financed PT Waskita Toll Road through the means of equity financing, which will be directed to the development of 9 toll roads.
+An Indonesian investment state-owned enterprise financed PT Waskita Toll Road through the means of equity financing, which will be directed to the development of 9 toll roads.
 Majority of the toll roads will be on the island of Java with total road length of 408.41 km – in which 5 toll road sections will be a part of the Trans-Java Toll Road with the total road length of 305.27 km.
 Total project financial size for the toll road projects above are estimated to be USD 1 billion (IDR 16 trillion), in which the equity portion of PT Waskita Toll Road fulfilled only USD 380 million (IDR 6 Trillion) of the funding required.
 Through the funding scheme arranged by PINA, the initial state-owned enterprise working collectively with an insurance state-owned enterprise have been able to participate in an equity financing which contributes to 30 percent of the remaining project cost, equivalent to USD 225 million (IDR 3.5 Trillion).

 An Indonesian investment state-owned enterprise is planning to perform debt restructuring by means of debt securities issuance.
-PINA propose a solution that this enterprise issues Islamic Debt Securities that is enveloped under RDPT.
+PINA proposes a solution that this enterprise issues Islamic Debt Securities that is enveloped under RDPT.
 The role of PINA in this instance is to facilitate the enterprise by acquiring a suitable Investment Manager for the issuance of the RDPT.

-This scheme provides participating party with procurement of materials with a flexible payment arrangement corresponding to the level of project cash flow.
-With this financing scheme, the purchaser will obtain the required amount of materials for the project directly and relinquish the issue of inventory management to be handled by third-party – under the umbrella of Integrated Supply Chain Management.
+This scheme provides the participating party with procurement of materials with a flexible payment arrangement corresponding to the level of project cash flow.
+With this financing scheme, the purchaser will obtain the required amount of materials for the project directly and relinquish the issue of inventory management to be handled by a third-party – under the umbrella of Integrated Supply Chain Management.

 For the investee (project developer), this financing scheme will allow them to finance their material requirement using debt securities through third-party Integrated Supply Chain Management (ISCM), instead of directly to supplier.
 In addition to lowering the cost of inventory management, this scheme can offer a more competitive pricing for the material.
 For the investors, this scheme managed by the ISCM will allow them to purchase this debt securities at a discount – to be paid with interest by ISCM after maturity.
 The maturity is set in conjunction with the payment made by investees to the ISCM.